Dimension-variable Mapless Navigation with Deep Reinforcement Learning: APPROACH

-The employed neural network structure of SAC is given in Fig. 3, consisting of a policy network parameterized by $\theta$ and two critic networks (sharing the same network architecture) parameterized by \( \phi _{1} \) and \( \phi _{2} \).
-For each critic network, \( n \) laser beams ( \( n=540 \) in this paper) are fed into 1D CNN layers for feature extraction.
-The extracted features are flattened and concatenated with robot velocities, the goal position and the action.The combined features are then fed into fully-connected (FC) layers for computing the Q-value $Q\left(s,a\right)$ of the input-action pair.
-The policy network shares a similar structure with the critic network.
-As the stochastic policy used for exploration is squashed Gaussian policy, it first calculates the policy mean \( \mu _{ \theta } \left( s \right) \) and log policy standard-deviation (Std) \( \log \sigma\left(s \vert \theta \right) \).
-Afterwards, the stochatic action is sampled from the Gaussian distribution, and squashed into [-1,1] by tanh function as follows,
+The learning objective of the meta agent is to master navigation skills in crowded scenarios.
+To achieve this learning objective, we build our meta-skill learning algorithm on SAC, which is found to have better performance in robot navigation than other model-free DRL methods \cite{de2021soft}, such as deep deterministic policy gradient (DDPG) \cite{Lillicrap2016}.
+The employed neural network structure of SAC is given in Fig. \ref{networks}, consisting of a policy network parameterized by $\theta$ and two critic networks (sharing the same network structure) parameterized by \( \phi _{1} \) and \( \phi _{2} \).
+For each network, \( n \) laser beams ( \( n=540 \) in this paper) are pre-processed by reciprocal function \cite{zhang2022ipaprec} and fed into 1D CNN layers for feature extraction.
+The extracted features are flattened and concatenated with robot velocities and the goal position (and the action for critic network).
+The combined features are then fed into fully-connected (FC) layers for computing the action and Q-values.
+In addition, policy regularization \cite{liu2021regularization}, specifically $L_{2}$ regularization, is employed to improve the generalization performance of the meta agent.